metildachee/snakie/README.md

 <img src="img/master/hell.gif"/>

 ### Limitations
-* Note, this is the only option if you choose to play the game online.
-* Also note, this game is not supported on mobile.
+* Note, this game is not supported on mobile.
 * Scores are not recorded.

 ## Snakie version 2 - Record scores